REDmoney Events

 Dr Dalal Aassouli

-Dr Dalal Aassouli is an assistant professor of Islamic and sustainable finance at Hamad Bin Khalifa University in Qatar.
+Dr Dalal Aassouli is an Assistant Professor of Islamic and Sustainable Finance at Hamad Bin Khalifa University in Qatar.

 Dr Dalal was previously a visiting academic at the Durham Centre for Islamic Economics and Finance, Durham University Business School.
 Prior to that, she worked at the International Islamic Liquidity Management Corporation (IILM) in Malaysia where she assisted with the establishment of the IILM’s Sukuk program.
 Before that, she held several corporate finance positions in Europe where she had exposure to the African, European and Latin American markets.